-Registration is held in the spring of each year.
+Registration is open the last week of January of each year.
+Early registration rates are available through May 1st.
+Registration fee's are due at the time of registration.
 Families with children attending OLA are given first option to register for the next academic year; new students are then invited to fill any vacancies in accordance with the school's Admissions Criteria.
 Once all vacancies are filled, applicants are placed on a waiting list according to both their readiness for the grade and the priority list.